www.berkut13.com

 Charles Ledbetter for letting me use the BIG bandsaw for the wing foam and winglets!
 (It beats buying one!!)

-Dave, Vicki and the crew at Berkut Engineering - for the help, support, and for doing a great job!
+Dave, Vicki (RIP) and the crew at Berkut Engineering - for the help, support, and for doing a great job!

 And thanks to out to all my web firends that have written in over the year...you really helped keep me going through the hard times.